jen-k/2018-Python-Training/Roles-and-Expectations.md

 ### Treat training as an extended interview
 While you are on probation, you should treat the period as an extended interview — not just with your manager, but with all the staff you may come into contact with.

+### Probation
+All employees new to the University are considered "[Probationary](https://policies.utexas.edu/policies/probationary-employees)" for their first 180 calendar days with the University.
+Your manager will perform an evaluation at 45, 90, and 120 days to ensure you are meeting expectations.
+Skills included in the evaluation include:
+- Interpersonal skills
+- Time management skills
+- Communication skills
+- Programming skills

+Talk to your supervisor if you have any questions or concerns about the University probationary period.

 ## Mentor expectations
 -	Weekly 30-minute meetings to discuss progress/answer questions – trainee to reserve the time.
 - Be available for questions as needed.